An Energy Performance Certificate (EPC) gives information on how energy efficient a building is and how it could be improved.

 Getting an EPC

 If you need an EPC, contact a member of an 'approved organisation' (AO).
-These organisations have been appointed as their members have the skills and expertise needed to produce an EPC and make suitable recommendations for improving the building's energy efficiency.
+These organisations have been chosen as their members have the skills and expertise needed to produce an EPC.
+They can make suitable recommendations for improving the building's energy efficiency.

 Find an approved organisation assessor